katafrakt/stringex-d/README.md

 Partial port of Ruby's [stringex](https://github.com/rsl/stringex) into D. Right now it only includes unicode characters replacement via maps provided in YAML files.

-Note that using it will create a directory `unidecode-yaml` in your project's root, where all YAML files will be put (if you know any other way to do it better, please let me know).

 ## Usage

 The simplest way to use it is to simply call a `unidecode` function on a string: